GovTechSG/TechBiz-Documentation/manage-techbiz-account.md

 5. Select the required SGTS products and click **Next**.

-For more information, Go to [**Create Account**](https://docs.developer.tech.gov.sg/docs/techbiz-documentation/create-account) and follow from step 11 onwards to complete the subscription.
+For more information, go to [**Create Account**](https://docs.developer.tech.gov.sg/docs/techbiz-documentation/create-account) and follow from step 11 onwards to complete the subscription.

 ## Cancel subscription